Education, Research, and Public Programming are offered through the Amman Center

 Research: With faculty from a wide range schools at Columbia, the Amman Center helps to organize and host various summits, conferences, and meetings that address issues relating to refugees, public health, architecture, and geopolitics among others.
 The Center facilitates research opportunities for Columbia faculty and students on globally relevant, interdisciplinary topics and promotes global conversations about the most pressing and complex issues facing the region.
 By bringing experts from various fields together, the Center’s mission to provide a physical and intellectual infrastructure where scholars and practitioners can work together, across disciplines, to tackle issues of mutual interest or concern is met.

-Public: At the Amman Center, regular public talks are hosted for members of the local community to engage with faculty from Columbia as well as scholars from around the world to learn more about a wide range of topics, from current affairs, to history, to the arts.
+Public Engagement: At the Amman Center, regular public talks are hosted for members of the local community to engage with faculty from Columbia as well as scholars from around the world to learn more about a wide range of topics, from current affairs, to history, to the arts.
 Podcasts of past talks are available on the website page here.
 Research summits and conferences are also sometimes open for the public and media to attend to further advance the exchange of knowledge between Columbia and the region.